Key Differences Between OCR and IDP? - iCustoms

 • Document class: IDP classifies incoming documents.
 This process classifies documents by content, layout, or other properties using machine learning algorithms or established criteria.

-• Integration and Automation: Organisational systems and workflows use validated data.
+• Integration and automation: Organisational systems and workflows use validated data.
 The IDP system automatically populates databases, ERP systems, and other applications with extracted data.
-Predefined rules or conditions can trigger process actions or notifications.
+Predefined rules or conditions can trigger processes, actions, or notifications.

-• Exception Handling: The IDP system flags exceptions and sends them to humans.
+• Exception handling: The IDP system flags and sends exceptions to humans.
 Poor quality documents, imprecise data fields, and unrecognised patterns are exceptions.
 To verify data, humans can evaluate and correct exceptions.

 • Analytical insights: The IDP system may analyse extracted data for insights and decision-making.
 Reports, trends, and data-driven analysis can be done with extracted data.